-To the Board of Directors and Shareholders of General Cable Corporation Highland Heights, Kentucky
+To the Board of Directors and Shareholders of General Cable Corporation Highland Heights, KY

-We have audited General Cable Corporation and subsidiaries' (the "Company's") internal control over financial reporting of as of December 31, 2012, based on criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As described in Management's Annual Report on Internal Control over Financial Reporting (as revised), management excluded from its assessment the internal control over financial reporting the North American and Chinese businesses of Alcan Cable, and substantially all of the net assets of Prestolite Wire, LLC, as well as 60% of the shares of Productoria de Cables ProCables S.A.S. (collectively, the "Acquired Businesses") which were acquired during 2012 whose reported net revenues attributable to the Acquired Businesses aggregated approximately \$269 million from the date of their respective acquisitions through December 31, 2012, representing approximately 4% of the Company's consolidated net revenues for the year ended December 31, 2012, and the aggregate total assets of the Acquired Businesses at December 31, 2012 were \$552 million, representing approximately 11% of the Company's consolidated total assets as of December 31, 2012.
+We have audited General Cable Corporation and subsidiaries (the "Company") internal control over financial reporting of as of December 31, 2012, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As described in Management's Annual Report on Internal Control over Financial Reporting, management excluded from its assessment the internal control over financial reporting the North American and Chinese businesses of Alcan Cable, and substantially all of the net assets of Prestolite Wire, LLC, as well as 60% of the shares of Productora de Cables Procables S.A.S. (collectively, the "Acquired Businesses") which were acquired during 2012 whose reported net revenues attributable to the Acquired Businesses aggregated approximately \$269 million from the date of their respective acquisitions through December 31, 2012, representing approximately 4% of the Company's consolidated net revenues for the year ended December 31, 2012, and the aggregate total assets of the Acquired Businesses at December 31, 2012 were \$552 million, representing approximately 11% of the Company's consolidated total assets as of December 31, 2012.
 Accordingly, our audit did not include the internal control over financial reporting of the Acquired Businesses.
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting to the company's internal control over financial reporting based on our audit.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control over Financial Reporting.
+Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.